A Truly Satisfying Mediterranean Stuffed Peppers Recipe (Greek Gemista)

 • ½ cup water plus more as needed

-• 1 teaspoon sweet paprika or Aleppo pepper for gentle heat
+• 1 teaspoon sweet paprika or Aleppo pepper divided (¼ tsp for potatoes, ¾ tsp for sofrito)

 Instructions

-• Prep the shells : Heat oven to 425°F (220°C).
-Lightly oil a large high-sided roasting pan.
+• Prep the shells: Heat oven to 425°F (220°C).
+Lightly oil a large high-sided roasting pan (use 1 tsp oil).
 Slice tops from peppers and tomatoes; scoop tomato pulp/juices into a bowl and reserve.
-Set hollow peppers and tomatoes upright in the pan; keep the tops for lids.
+Set hollow peppers and tomatoes upright in the pan; keep the tops as lids.

-• Par-cook grains and lentils : In a saucepan, cover lentils with cold water by 2 inches.
+• Par-cook grains and lentils: In a saucepan, cover lentils with cold water by 2 inches.
 Bring to a boil, then simmer 10 minutes.
-Add rinsed brown rice and ½–¾ cup reserved tomato liquid; simmer 8–10 minutes more until grains are about 70% cooked.
-Drain well (reserve any remaining tomato liquid).
+Add rinsed brown rice and ½–¾ cup reserved tomato liquid; simmer 8–10 minutes more until grains are ~70% cooked.
+Drain well (reserve remaining tomato liquid).

-• Start the wedges : On a rimmed sheet pan, toss potato wedges with 1 tablespoon olive oil, ¼ teaspoon salt, ¼ teaspoon pepper, and a pinch of paprika.
-Roast 20 minutes at 425°F, flipping once halfway.
+• Start the wedges: On a rimmed sheet pan, toss potato wedges with 1 tbsp olive oil, ¼ tsp salt, ¼ tsp pepper, and ¼ tsp paprika.
+Roast 20 minutes at 425°F, flipping once.
 They will finish with the gemista.

-• Build the sofrito : In a skillet over medium heat, warm 1 tablespoon olive oil.
-Sauté onion with half the garlic, ½ teaspoon oregano, and paprika until glossy, 4–5 minutes.
+• Build the sofrito: In a skillet over medium heat, warm 1 tbsp olive oil.
+Sauté onion with half the garlic, ½ tsp oregano, and ¾ tsp paprika until glossy, 4–5 minutes.
 Fold in grated zucchini; cook 1–2 minutes to drive off moisture.
 Transfer to a large bowl.

-• Make the filling : Add par-cooked grains and lentils, mashed chickpeas, parsley, mint, lemon zest, ½ teaspoon salt, ¼ teaspoon pepper, and 1 teaspoon olive oil to the bowl.
-Toss until evenly moistened; add a spoon or two of reserved tomato liquid only if dry.
+• Make the filling: Add par-cooked grains and lentils, mashed chickpeas, parsley, mint, lemon zest, ½ tsp salt, ¼ tsp pepper, and 1 tsp olive oil.
+Toss to combine; add a spoon or two of reserved tomato liquid only if dry.

-• Stuff and nestle : Loosely fill peppers and tomatoes to about 90% (the grains will expand slightly).
+• Stuff and nestle: Loosely fill peppers and tomatoes to about 90% (grains will expand slightly).
 Cap each with its reserved lid.
 Tuck the par-roasted potatoes between the stuffed vegetables in the roasting pan.

-• Sauce, steam, and char : Whisk crushed tomatoes, ½ cup water, remaining oregano, remaining garlic, and the remaining ¼ teaspoon each salt and pepper.
+• Sauce, steam, and char: Whisk crushed tomatoes, ½ cup water, remaining oregano, remaining garlic, and the remaining ¼ tsp each salt and pepper.
 Pour around (not over) the vegetables.
-Drizzle the last 1 teaspoon olive oil over the pan.
-Cover tightly with foil and bake 30–35 minutes at 400°F (205°C).
-Uncover, increase heat to 425°F (220°C), and roast 20–25 minutes more until peppers and tomatoes are soft with blistered spots and the potatoes are deep gold.
+Drizzle the last 1 tsp olive oil over the pan.
+Reduce oven to 400°F (205°C), cover tightly with foil, and bake 30–35 minutes.
+Uncover, increase heat to 425°F (220°C), and roast 20–25 minutes more until peppers and tomatoes are soft with blistered spots, potatoes are deep gold, and rice/lentils are fully tender.

 Notes